Growing a new group of lake leaders

 We can find moraines left behind by the ice’s retreat.
-Moraines are made of till – a sediment that has more than two grain sizes.
-It’s held together by clay, but has a mixture of silt, sand, pebbles, and boulders.
+Moraines are made of till.
+Till is a sediment that has more than two grain sizes.
+It’s a mixture of silt, sand, pebbles, held together by clay.
 Elver Park in Madison is a moraine, featuring leftover boulders from the last glacial period.

 We can also find drumlins in Wisconsin.
 Drumlins are elongated hills that look like half-buried eggs.
 Drumlins are oriented parallel to the ice flow and are made up of till.
 Have you been to Bascom Hill in Madison?
 That’s a drumlin!

 The Yahara River developed 18,000-14,000 years ago which was when the ice sheet reached its maximum.
 Glacial ice left Dane County around 13,000 years ago, leaving behind the lakes, soils, and geological features of our present day watershed.